Three Little Chickpeas

 Tips

-• Adjust the water to have a thinner or thicker smoothie.
-The needed amount of water may vary depending on whether you use all fresh or all frozen fruit to make this mango strawberry banana smoothie.
+• Adjust the water as needed to make the smoothie thicker or thinner to get the consistency you prefer.
+The amount of water needed will vary depending on whether you use all fresh fruit, all frozen fruit, or a combination to make this dairy-free smoothie.

-• If you substitute the spinach for kale and your blender has trouble with kale, try blending the water with just the kale first, then add the fruit and lime juice.
+• If you're using kale instead of spinach and your blender struggles with it, blend the kale with the water first, then add the fruit and lime juice.

 Variations

-Enjoy the strawberry mango banana smoothie as is or try a different variation.
+Enjoy the smoothie as is, or try an easy variation.

-• Add fresh spinach or kale to pack in more veggies.
+• Add fresh spinach or kale for more greens.

-• Use orange juice instead of lime juice.
+• Use orange juice instead of lime juice for a sweeter citrus flavor.

-• Try adding kiwi instead of lime juice.
+• Try kiwi instead of lime juice for a different fruity twist.

 Serving suggestions